TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Inline/Index.rst

 IRRE / inline
 =============

+..  versionchanged:: 12.0
+    Inline fields should not be used anymore to handle files.
+Use the TCA column type :ref:`file <columns-file>` instead.

 Inline-Relational-Record-Editing (IRRE) offers a way of directly editing parent-child-relations in one backend view.
 New child records are created using AJAX calls to prevent a reload of the complete backend view.